swiftzhang125/PRISE/README.md

-# PRISE
+# PRISE: Demystifying Deep Lucas-Kanade with Strongly Star-Convex Constraints for Multimodel Image Alignment
-Demo code for our proposed PRISE model on GoogleMap, GoogleEarth, and MSCOCO dataset.
+Demo code for our proposed PRISE method on GoogleMap, GoogleEarth, and MSCOCO dataset.

 ## Requirements